tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img style="text-align:center;width:100%" src="../Images/tri-is-hex.png" /></center>
 It might see counterintuitive that the *upper* or *outer* trigrams of the I-Ching equate to the smaller and smaller embedded trigrams of the thologram, but not when you consider that it is the smallest and most embedded tholons that represent the bleeding edge of reality where new creations are being born, dying, and morphing.
 The farther up the thologram the less things change.
 In the thologram, the parent trigrams is what forms the environment or context for a new N-source to come into existence, so the parent trigram is the time of gestation for the yet to be manifest N-state.
 The smaller, inner trigram inside the parent is where the newly created N-state crates its own environment.
 This is why the I-Ching’s *lower* trigram equates to the tholon’s parent tholon, and the upper trigram equates to the child tholon’s instantiation.
 This is different from when we create a tholon by incorporating the trigrams all on the same map (the grayed out trigrams in the above example).

-*Note:One interesting details when we use the outer trigram on the parent level with the inner trigram on the child level; all the numbers for each side equal nine (1+6+2, 2+4+3, 3+5+1).
-That does not mean it is correct, but it does mean there is natural symmetry, and symmetry is an excellent indicator of order, and therefore energy.*
+*Note: One interesting details when we use the outer trigram on the parent level with the inner trigram on the child level; all the numbers for each side equal 9 (1+6+2, 2+4+3, 3+5+1).
+That does not mean it is correct, but it does mean there is natural symmetry, and symmetry is an excellent indicator of order, and therefore the movement of energy.*

 In the hexagram there are two lines that represent the best form of expression in the inner and the outer level, and those are the middle line of the lower trigram (line #2) and the middle line of the upper trigram (line #5).
 Tholonically these two points are the beginning points, and therefore the creators, of the only two lines in the tholon that are capable of interacting with other tholons (i.e., anything outside itself).